CyberSecAI/.github/profile/README.md

 ### Background

 Vulnerability Description Quality can be rated by:
-1. How much information it has on the vulnerability e.g. what [Key Details Phrases](https://www.cve.org/Resources/General/Key-Details-Phrasing.pdf) are present e.g.
+#### How much information is in the Vulnerability Description
+What [Key Details Phrases](https://www.cve.org/Resources/General/Key-Details-Phrasing.pdf) are present e.g.

    1. https://nvd.nist.gov/vuln/detail/cve-2024-45346#VulnChangeHistorySection original version has no vulnerability information:
       > "The Xiaomi Security Center expresses heartfelt thanks to Ken Gannon and Ilyes Beghdadi of NCC Group working with Trend Micro Zero Day Initiative!
 At the same time, we also welcome more outstanding and professional security experts and security teams to join the Mi Security Center (MiSRC) to jointly ensure the safe access of millions of Xiaomi users worldwide Life."